-Growing your own food: Once considered an outdated pastime, it’s now coming back into style for both new and experienced gardeners.
 Ingredients for a salad don’t get much fresher than when they are pulled directly from the yard.
-You can guarantee your produce is organic, and, it just tastes better.
-Most fruits and vegetables are never sweeter than when they first come out of the garden.
+When you “grow your own,” you can guarantee your produce is organic.
+And, it just tastes better!
+Most fruits and vegetables are never sweeter than when they first come out of your own garden.

 For related information, also see How to Grow Melons.